How long is my weed good for? Leafly’s guide to storing cannabisWill HydeApril 14, 2020

 A study conducted at the University of London in the 1970s concluded that light was the single biggest factor in the degradation of cannabinoids.
 The same study concluded that cannabinoids maintain stability for up to two years when stored under the proper conditions, though it can remain effective and safe to consume for much longer as the essential oils slowly break down over time.
 Storing your cannabis out of direct light will also help you control the temperature.

-While cannabis needs oxygen during growing and curing, storing your cannabis in a container with just the right amount of air is crucial to keeping it fresh and true to its original form.
+While cannabis needs oxygen during growing and curing, storing your cannabis in a container such as a Mason jar with just the right amount of air is crucial to keeping it fresh and true to its original form.
 Having too little air can greatly affect the relative humidity, especially if the buds are not completely dried before storage.

 Too much air, on the other hand, will speed up the degradation process as the cannabinoids and other organic matter are exposed to oxygen.
 There are a variety of hand and electric vacuum pump attachments available for canning jars that will help you minimize oxygen exposure.